-- 13 Regional in-migrants are defined as those individuals that were born in the UK but now reside in a different region to that in which they were born. - 14 For example, a forthcoming study from the World Economic Forum (WEF) and GEM Global ("Europe's Hidden Entrepreneurs: Entrepreneurial Employee Activity and Competitiveness in Europe") found that entrepreneurial individuals in Europe frequently choose to start new ventures or projects while working for their employers rather than for themselves.
-Where this occurs, we observe a shift into intrapreneurship, also known as entrepreneurial employee activity (EEA). - 15 See Stephan, U et.al., (2015) "Understanding Motivations for Entrepreneurship", BIS Research Paper No. 212, March 2015.
+- 13 Regional in-migrants are defined as those individuals that were born in the UK but now reside in a different region to that in which they were born. - 14 For example, a forthcoming study from the World Economic Forum (WEF) and GEM Global ("Europe's Hidden Entrepreneurs: Entrepreneurial Employee Activity and Competitiveness in Europe") found that many European economies do not lack entrepreneurial activity at all.
+Instead, due to the risk- and opportunity-profiles that European economies offer, entrepreneurial individuals in Europe frequently choose to start new ventures or projects while working for their employers rather than for themselves.
+Where this occurs, we observe a shift into intrapreneurship, also known as entrepreneurial employee activity (EEA). - 15 See Stephan, U et.al., (2015) "Understanding Motivations for Entrepreneurship", BIS Research Paper No. 212.
+March 2015.